giosad/zshbuddy/README.md

 ## Configuration

-none :)
+ZSHBuddy installs Antidote with a specific curated configuration, ensuring an optimized and smooth shell experience without additional manual setup.

 ## Backup and Recovery

-ZSHBuddy automatically creates backup of your existing configurations before making any changes.
+ZSHBuddy automatically creates a backup of your existing configurations before making any changes.
 Backups are stored in `~/.zshbuddy/backup/` with timestamps.

 ## Requirements

 - macOS or Linux (Ubuntu/Debian supported)

-## Why Not Oh My Zsh or other alternative?
+## Why Not Oh My Zsh or Other Alternatives?

 While Oh My Zsh is a fantastic framework for managing your Zsh configuration, ZSHBuddy aims to provide a more streamlined and performance-optimized experience with zero configuration required.
 By choosing ZSHBuddy, you get a powerful, modern, and efficient Zsh setup with minimal effort.
+Unlike Oh My Zsh, which loads all plugins on startup, ZSHBuddy leverages Antidote’s deferred plugin loading, ensuring a faster and smoother experience.

-Instantly makes VM's shell to feel like home etc.
+This setup is ideal for making VM shells feel like home instantly.

 ## License

 MIT License - See LICENSE file for details